“If I can persuade a German to throw down his rifle, I have deprived Germany of a soldier, without also having to kill the man.” –Lord Northcliffe

-Having demonstrated her powers against the Germanian troops in the defense of Coenenberg, Izetta was brought to Eylstadt’s capital and the advisors discussed about using her powers in further confrontations against the invaders.
-However, Izetta regrettably inform them that witches rely on the presence of “ley lines” to use their powers.
+Having demonstrated her powers against the Germanian troops in the defense of Coenenberg, Izetta is brought to Eylstadt’s capital and the advisors discuss about using her powers in further confrontations against the invaders.
+However, Izetta regrettably informs them that witches rely on the presence of “ley lines” to use their powers.
 Meaning, even if Izetta continue to be deployed against the Germanians, she could only fight in select locations.

-One of the advisors, Sieghart Müller, had a different idea in mind, however.
-He proposed to announce Izetta to the world as an all-powerful witch who can and will defeat the Germanian troops anywhere, anytime, while keeping her weakness a secret.
+One of the advisors, Sieghart Müller, has a different idea in mind, however.
+He proposes to promote Izetta to the world as an all-powerful witch who can and will defeat the Germanian troops anywhere, anytime, while keeping her weakness a secret.
 Müller’s intention with this is to strike fear into the hearts of the enemies, inspire hope among Eylstadt’s people, and incite the Allies to take action to support their cause.

-ere, Müller understands the value of propaganda.
-Propaganda may has the pejorative connotation of being lies used by authoritarian regimes to maintain control of their people.
-But Taylor (1997) posits that propaganda as a tool of persuasion is value-neutral.
+Here, Müller understands the value of propaganda.
+Propaganda may have the pejorative connotation of being lies used by authoritarian regimes to maintain control of their people.
+But Philip M. Taylor (1997) posits that propaganda as a tool of persuasion is value-neutral.
 It is only “good” or “bad” depending on who uses it for what purpose.
 And Müller is willing to use this tool for the cause of maintaining the freedom of his beloved homeland.

 Through Müller’s character and his strategy, the show rightfully recognizes that modern war, even as early as the time of the world wars, is fought not only on the physical battlefields, but also in the hearts and minds.
 As wars increasingly take place in an environment where people perceive the world through the media, inevitably there is a need to manage the production and spread of media contents regarding the war.